NO SUNSCREEN IS TRULY REEF SAFE! Human beings are NOT reef safe.

-I have been making sunscreens for over 25 years and have cared about the environment my whole life.
 The Human race are consumers and we are consuming the earth.
-People (Humans) have been very hard on the planet and continue to deplete the ozone and add more “toxins” into the air and water.
+People have been very hard on the planet and continue to deplete the ozone and add more “toxins” into the air and water.

 What is killing the coral reefs?
 What we know for sure is that this has been noticed as early as 1970.
 The fact is: pollution, climate change (real or fake), coastal development, overfishing and human interaction are causing coral bleaching.

 What is coral bleaching?
 Bleaching occurs when the coral-algae alliance breaks down, which was rare until decades ago.